Ross-Fraser/Relish/README.md

 Enhance User Experience:

-Provide an intuitive and visually appealing interface for customers to browse and make enquires.
+Provide an intuitive and visually appealing interface for customers to browse and make purchases.
 Ensure the website is responsive and accessible on various devices and screen sizes.

 Efficient Data Management: